seaguest/cache/README.md

 # cache

-A lightweight and high-performance distributed caching, a cache-aside pattern implementation built on top of in-memory + Redis.
-The cache consists of one global Redis instance and multiple in-memory instances, with any data changes being synchronized across all instances.
+This is a high-performance, lightweight distributed caching solution that implements the cache-aside pattern, built upon a combination of in-memory and Redis.
+The cache architecture includes a singular global Redis instance and multiple in-memory instances.
+Data changes can be synchronized across all in-memory cache instances depending on the cache update policy.

-The library is designed to prioritize retrieving data from the in-memory cache first, followed by the Redis cache if the data is not found locally.
-If the data is still not found in either cache, the library will call a loader function to retrieve the data and store it in the cache for future access.
+The library's design gives priority to data retrieval from the in-memory cache first.
+If the data isn't found in the local memory cache, it then resorts to the Redis cache.
+Should the data be unavailable in both caches, the library invokes a loader function to fetch the data, storing it in the cache for future access, thus ensuring an always-on cache.

-One of the key benefits of this library is its performance.
-By leveraging both in-memory and Redis caches, the library can quickly retrieve frequently accessed data without having to rely solely on network calls to Redis.
-Additionally, the use of a loader function allows for on-demand retrieval of data, reducing the need for expensive data preloading.

 ![alt text](./assets/cache.png "cache-aside pattern")